nluninja/text-mining-dataviz-project-2024/README.md

 # Project track A.Y.
 2024-2025 DATA VISUALIZATION & TEXT MINING

-Build a text processing pipeline that performs a text mining on a given corpus applying all the steps we saw during the lesson
+Build a text processing pipeline that performs a text mining on a given corpus applying all the steps we saw during the lesson: all the assigned datasets refer to Entity Extraction use cases, that can be solved applying a text classification approach at token level (Token-based Classification)

 The project MUST show:
 *	Data Exploratory Analysis (DEA)